Pepelux/sippts/readme.md

 # What is Sippts? #

-Sippts is a suite of tools to audit VoIP servers and devices using SIP protocol.
+Sippts is a set of tools to audit VoIP servers and devices using SIP protocol.
 Sippts is programmed in Perl script and it allows us to check the security of a VoIP server using SIP protocol.

 # Is it free? #